 Spiritual retreats can be defined as a place for people of varying spiritual beliefs to engage in practices aimed at reinforcing their faith and improving their health and well-being.

-According to the researchers, an increasing number of people are visiting such retreats, and studies have shown that these individuals often report a reduction in anxiety, stress, and other psychological benefits.
+According to the researchers, an increasing number of people are visiting such retreats, and

 “However,” note Dr. Newberg and colleagues, “no studies have explored the neurophysiological effects of these retreat programs.”
 The team set out to address this gap in research.